Avril Lavigne: Acting career

 Lavigne became interested in appearing on television and in feature films.
 The decision, she said, was her own.
 Although her years of experience in making music videos was to her advantage, Lavigne admitted her experience in singing removed any fear of performing on camera.
 She specifically mentioned that the video "Nobody's Home" involved the most "acting".
 Her first television appearance was in a 2002 episode of Sabrina, the Teenage Witch, performing "Sk8er Boi" with her band in a nightclub.
 She later made a cameo appearance in the 2004 film Going the Distance.
 The main characters bump into her backstage at the MuchMusic Video Awards after her performance of "Losing Grip".

-She moved into feature film acting cautiously, choosing deliberately small roles to begin with.
+She moved into feature film acting cautiously, deliberately choosing small roles to begin with.
 In November 2005, after going through an audition to land the role, Lavigne travelled to New Mexico to film a single scene in the 2007 film, The Flock.
 She played Beatrice Bell, the girlfriend of a crime suspect, appearing alongside Claire Danes and Richard Gere.
 Gere gave Lavigne acting tips between takes.
-On her role in The Flock, Lavigne said, "I did that just to see how it was and to not jump into [mainstream acting] too fast".
+On her role in The Flock, Lavigne said, "I did that just to see how it was and to not jump into [mainstream acting] too fast."
 The Flock was not released in American theatres, and because it was not released in foreign markets until late 2007, it is not considered Lavigne's debut.
 The film made $7 million in the foreign box office.